 In Spring 2018, I am instructing SOCI 340 Sociology of Immigration.
 The course discusses how the influx of immigrants makes societal and institutional changes in different national contexts around the globe.
 It also examines how immigrant policies exert influence on immigrants' lives.
 Please click here for the syllabus of SOCI 340.
+The anonymous teaching evaluation form my students are available here.

 I apply my teaching philosophy in every class that I design.
 For example, in my Research Methods course, I would divide students into groups and assign each the role of a different think-tank; students would then be required to provide professional consultation in the form of formal presentations and provide their strategies for solving real-life problems.
 Students would learn different perspectives from the group discussions and have the opportunity to act as professional researchers, and addressed real-life problems.